MadMan2k/qBittorrent-upload-resetter/README.md

 <img src='https://github.com/MadMan2k/qBittorrent-upload-resetter/blob/main/src/main/resources/img.png' alt='img' width='861'/>

-qBittorrent Upload Resetter is a simple Java application designed to reset the upload value in `.fastresume` files used by qBittorrent.
+qBittorrent Upload Resetter is a simple Java application designed to reset the uploaded amount in `.fastresume` files used by qBittorrent.

 ## Features

-- Automatically detects and resets the upload value in `.fastresume` files.
+- Automatically detects and resets the uploaded amount in `.fastresume` files.
 - Option to prompt for confirmation before resetting each file.

 ## Prerequisites